Hot Water Tanks: What you need to know

 Gas Water Heater

 Gas water heaters use a gas-powered flame to heat the water.
-There can be constantly running pilot light, or an intermittent ignition device.
+There can be constantly running pilot lights or an intermittent ignition device.
 The gas is ignited with a high-voltage spark when heat is needed.

 - While gas water heaters have a higher initial cost, they are cheaper to operate as the cost of natural gas is lower than electricity.